 - Yamada Bee Farm propolis (sustains the development of nerve tissue)

 By fueling your brain with NeuroQ, you can expect to feel more clarity, energy, and overall well-being as you pursue other healthy daily habits.

 Is it Time to Evaluate Your Cognitive Health?

 Should you be uncertain about the status of your cognitive health or curious about the healthy habits your brain would benefit from most, you can take NeuroQ’s free cognition evaluation.
 The first-ever cognitive assessment of its kind, and it only takes 15 to 30 minutes.
 The test will evaluate five things:

 - Composite memory

 - Executive function

 - Processing speed

 The more knowledge you have about your current cognitive health, the greater your awareness will be for long-term care.
 Regular physical activity is one of the most effective steps you can take to support optimal brain function.
-Take the NeuroQ quiz and learn how it can have a beneficial, positive change in your cognitive health.
+Take the NeuroQ Cognitive Evaluation and learn how it can have a beneficial, positive change in your cognitive health.